-- xxxvii.
-That natural resources will be preserved to the maximum extent feasible, and that areas to be left undisturbed during construction shall be so indicated on the plan. - xxxviii.
-Theproposed development does not encroach into flood ways or flood plains. xxxix.
-That soil conditions are suitable for excavation and site preparation and the wet or unstable soils not suitable for development will be either undisturbed or modified in an acceptable manner. - xl.
-The proposed development will not cause soil erosion or sedimentation problems. - xli.
+- That natural resources will be preserved to the maximum extent feasible, and that areas to be left undisturbed during construction shall be so indicated on the plan. - ii.
+The proposed development does not encroach into floodways or floodplains. - iii.
+That soil conditions are suitable for excavation and site preparation and the wet or unstable soils not suitable for development will be either undisturbed or modified in an acceptable manner. - iv.
+The proposed development will not cause soil erosion or sedimentation problems. - v.
 Any adverse impacts which are the direct result of mitigation strategies shall also be addressed.